-A potential intruder might be a known person who tries to guess your password.
+Someone who knows you, or knows information about you could try to guess your password.
 It's important to avoid any passwords which include your name, the names of any family members or pets, anything that an intruder might be able to guess at by knowing you as a person.

-It's also possible that the intruder might be a remote hacker who has a whole list of encrypted
+It's also possible that the intruder might be a remote hacker who has a whole list of encrypted passwords they are trying to break, using an automated "dictionary attack" that tests passwords against variations of common English words ("Apple123",